REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 - If you need access to your cash, you'll have to either sell your property or get some kind of home equity loan, and there is no guarantee or timeline on if/when these options will be available to you.
 Liquidating real estate isn't nearly as easy as pulling cash out of the stock market or your bank account.

 - Buy-and-hold real estate is not a fast way to build wealth.

-- A solid buy-and-hold real estate investment will create a small trickle of monthly cash flow in relation to its cost.
-This is great for generating recurring income, but unless you’re inheriting the property or buying it at a small fraction of its current market value and/or making significant improvements to increasing its cash flow, it’s going to take a long time to build equity this way.
+- A solid buy-and-hold real estate investment will create a small trickle of monthly cash flow relative to its cost.
+This is great for generating recurring income, but unless you're inheriting the property or buying it at a small fraction of its current market value and/or making significant improvements to increase its cash flow, it's going to take a long time to build equity this way.

 - You need a hefty pile of cash to invest.